SecZeroR/SecZeroR/README.md

  - 💬 Ask me about **DevSecOps**
  - 📄 Know about my experiences
      -  I’m currently working as Infrastructure Analyst in <a href="https://centralit.com.br/"> Central IT </a>
-     -  I’m currently learning about DevOps Culture and its tools..
+     -  I’m currently learning about DevSecOps Culture and its tools..
-     -  I’m looking to collaborate on DevOps projects.
+     -  I’m looking to collaborate on DevSecOps projects.
 <hr>
 <h1 align="center">Skills</h1>
 <h4 align="center">